stelauconseil/mdoc-web-verifier/README.md

 - UX improvements and field presets
 - Additional wallet compatibility tests
 - Automated tests for crypto and CBOR encoding
-- Push notifications for updates (requires backend)
-- Share target API for receiving QR codes from other apps

 ## Contributing

 Contributions and bug reports are welcome.
-Given the single-file architecture, please keep changes scoped and well-commented.
-If adding new flows or external dependencies, prefer CDN-based, widely-used libraries and document the rationale in this README.
+Given the no-build, browser-run architecture, please keep changes scoped and well‑commented.
+If adding new flows or external dependencies, prefer CDN‑based or single-file libraries and document the rationale in this README.

+---

+### CHANGES

+#### version 19

+- Split the monolith into clear modules under `js/` while keeping zero build.
+- COSE_Sign1 verification via @noble/curves with DER→raw conversion and low‑S normalization.
+- OID‑based curve/hash detection; IACA selection via AKI/SKI.
+- ES384 support end‑to‑end (and ES512 when curve dictates); display effective algorithm and curve.
+- Fixed SessionEstablishment.data to use raw AES‑GCM output (ciphertext || tag) per ISO 18013‑5.
+- Restored and improved UI: per‑document Verification Status and classic MSO viewer with decoded JSON and copy.